 - High-quality waterproof grease

 - Needle-nose pliers

 Finally, don’t forget to carry your mobile phone with you.
 Fully charged.
 If anything dangerous happens, you’ll need to phone home for further assistance.

 It is always better to plan your journeys and night bike riding is no different.
 Whether you are just going out to explore your world or you are just going for a casual night ride, planning ahead makes your journey less strenuous and more awe-inspiring.
 Have a picture of the route you would want to travel.

 Because it is your first experience, you would want a route you are familiar with.
-Equally, select your roads carefully and avoid poor surfaced routes.
+Equally, select your roads carefully and avoid poorly surfaced routes.
 I have always had problems with the road with potholes and gravel.
 They can be dangerous for first-time riders!
 If you intend to explore a new route, explore that route in the daytime to ensure you are familiar with the area.

 Another option if you dare to venture out at night is to ride with a friend, especially for women.
-Riding alone at night as a beginning cyclist is highly dangerous, especially if you will be biking in areas with less people.
+Riding alone at night as a beginning cyclist is highly dangerous, especially if you will be biking in areas with fewer people.
 Make sure the routes you pick at night have plenty of human presence so you can get the help you need if something goes wrong–knock on wood.

 5. Mind your basic needs

 Cold is arguably your worst enemy in the long dark, so bundle up!
 It has been proven that women are more sensitive to cold than men, so stay warm.
 Adapting to the cold weather in the dark isn’t that easy, and thriving in the wilderness can be even harder.
 To enhance your chances of survival, you need water, some food, and shelter.
-The shelter can come in different forms, ranging from caves, huts and any other structure in that area.
+The shelter can come in different forms, ranging from caves, huts, and any other structure in that area.
 Anything is better than being outside.
 Find a heavy jacket that boosts your warmth.